-A yaw controller needs to find a good balance between minimizing the average yaw error as soon as possible and staying within the design limits of the yaw component.
-To account for this, most controller algorithms can operate in different envelops separated with a certain hysteresis.
-For instance, at lower wind speeds, where in general higher turbulence intensities are occurring, larger yaw error angles are accepted for a longer period before the yaw system starts to move.
-At higher and more steady wind speeds, the accepted misalignments and periods are reduced to enable the turbine to react faster on wind direction changes.
-This behaviour is site dependant and different settings for different locations can be favourable.
-With increasing number of yaw position corrections and decreasing acceptance of yaw errors the quality of the measured wind direction on the nacelle becomes more important.
+turbulence intensities occur, larger yaw error angles are accepted for a longer period before the yaw system starts to move.
+At higher and more steady wind speeds, the accepted misalignments and periods are reduced to enable the turbine to react faster to wind direction changes.
+This behavior is site dependant and different settings for different locations can be favorable.
+With an increasing number of yaw position corrections and decreasing acceptance of yaw errors, the quality of the measured wind direction on the nacelle becomes more important.